jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ## setup nx

-### delete modules of types, utils, and data libraries
+### from types, utils, and data libraries

+- delete module
-- also remove the module export from index.ts
+- remove the module export from index.ts

 ### .eslintrc.json